GLOBAL MARKETS-Shares, euro rise after Bernanke speech

 The euro and European shares rose as signs emerged of progress toward a deal to tackle the euro zone’s debt crisis.

+Investors focused on what he had to say about monetary policy and the stagnation in the U.S. labor market.

-He also said the Fed had to weigh the costs and the benefits of further stimulus, but he downplayed potential risks from the unconventional policies.
+Bernanke said the Fed had to weigh the costs and the benefits of further stimulus, but he also downplayed potential risks from unconventional policies.
 He argued the Fed’s asset purchases, known as quantitative easing, had been quite effective at boosting growth and fostering job creation.

 “I think when he talks about ‘grave concern,’ that says it all.
 Further accommodation is coming, it’s just a question of how it manifests itself,” said Scott Graham, head of U.S. government bond trading at BMO Capital Markets in Chicago.